HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 </br>

-The preparation of the installer of OS X El Capitan is identical to OS X Yosemite.
+The preparation of OS X El Capitan installer is identical to OS X Yosemite.

 You will find below the steps on how to proceed.